Managing MQTT Retained Messages

 There are two ways to do this:

-• Alternatively, you can monitor retain caches via Solace CLI, for more information, refer to the following sections.
+- Alternatively, you can monitor retain caches via Solace CLI, for more information, see the following sections.

-Because PubSub+ Cache is the underlying mechanism used to manage retained messages, in addition to the sections below, refer to Monitoring PubSub+ Cache for general information about monitoring PubSub+ Cache components.
+Because PubSub+ Cache is the underlying mechanism used to manage retained messages, in addition to the sections below, see Monitoring PubSub+ Cache for general information about monitoring PubSub+ Cache components.

 Displaying General MQTT Retain Cache Information